Port of Southampton: Cross-Solent ferries

 Red Funnel (The Southampton Isle of Wight and South of England Royal Mail Steam Packet Public Company Ltd) provides two ferry services from the Town Quay area in Southampton to the Isle of Wight.
 The car ferry service to East Cowes, with a journey time of 50 minutes, is operated by the three 'Raptor' class vessels: Red Falcon, Red Eagle and Red Osprey.
 The Fast Passenger Ferry service runs to Cowes (which is called "West Cowes" by Red Funnel) in 22 minutes.
 It is provided by the Red Jet catamarans: 4, 6 and 7.
 A fourth ferry in Red Funnel's fleet, Red Kestrel is dedicated to freight traffic, entering service in May 2019.

 Hythe ferry

 There has been a passenger ferry from Town Quay to the village of Hythe, across Southampton Water, since the Middle Ages.
 This cuts out a lengthy journey by land across the mouth of the River Test.
-A 2000 ft (610m) pier opened in 1881; a 2-foot (576mm) gauge railway, the oldest pier railway in the world, has run along it since 1922.
+A 2000 ft (610m) pier opened in 1881; a 2-foot (610 mm) gauge railway, the oldest pier railway in the world, has run along it since 1922.
 White Horse Ferries of Swindon, the former operator, was replaced in 2017 by the Blue Funnel Group.
 The crossing takes about 15 minutes.

 Port services

 Towage

 Four companies operate tugs in the port area.
 Solent Towage, based at Fawley, operates four fire-fighting tugs.
-Svitzer Marine operates a number of fire-fighting tugs based at Dock Head.
-Williams Shipping operates a small fleet of tugs, workboats and barges.
+Svitzer Marine operates a number of fire-fighting tugs based at Dock Head.Itchen Marine towage, the oldest ship towage provider in Southampton, operates a fleet of tugs, mooring launches and barges.
+Williams Shipping operates a small fleet of workboats and barges.

-Itchen Marine, based on the Itchen River, operates a fleet of tugs, mooring launches and barges.